osk2/yamaha-soundbar/README.md

 - USB audio files playback (track will restart from the beginning)
 - Spotify: If the snapshot was taken with `switchinput` as `False`, it will recall the playlist, but playback may restart the same track or not, depends on Spotify settings.
 With `switchinput` as `True` it will do nothing, but you can resume playback from the Spotify integration in an automation (see example below).

 If you experience TTS audio being cut off at the beginning, this is because the player needs some time to switch to playing out the stream.
 The only good solution for this is to add a configurable amount of silence at the beginning of the audio stream, I've modified [Google Translate](https://github.com/nagyrobi/home-assistant-custom-components-google_translate) and [VoiceRSS](https://github.com/nagyrobi/home-assistant-custom-components-voicerss) to do this, they can be installed manually as custom components ([even through HACS, manually](https://hacs.xyz/docs/faq/custom_repositories)).
+Linkplay modules seem to need about `800`ms of silence at the beginning of the stream in order for the first soundbits not to be cut down from the speech.

 ## Presets